Lewis Morris (1701–1765): Career as a cartographer

 Although there is no record of his having had any further education, Lewis Morris began his career as an estate-surveyor, and was employed by the Meyrick family of Bodorgan.
 He worked as a Customs official from 1729, and was later involved in the Cardiganshire mining industry.
 However, he is perhaps best known for his hydrographic surveys of the Welsh Coast.

 The idea for the survey probably arose while he was working as a Customs official in Holyhead, where he would have come into contact with many seafarers.
 At this time there were no accurate and up-to-date hydrographic charts of the Welsh coast and many ships and people died as a result.

 Morris put his idea for a survey to the Admiralty, but they showed little interest and he was obliged to undertake the work at his own expense.
 The result of his efforts was the publication of Plans of harbours, bars, bays, and roads in St. George's-Channel in 1748.

 While this work had a major impact on the safety of shipping around the Welsh coast at the time; Morris's contribution to British cartography was for many years eclipsed by his other achievements.

 Later career

 In his spare time, Morris began prospecting for lead, and during the 1750s he was in constant dispute with his employers and was prosecuted and lost his job as collector of tolls at Aberdyfi.
 He visited London several times in order to contest court cases relating to his industrial activities; whilst there, he assisted his brother Richard in setting up the Cymmrodorion Society.
 However, Lewis's long-term project, the publication of a dictionary, was never completed.

-He died on 11 April 1765 and is buried in Llangunnor Churchyard in Wales.
+He died on 11 April 1765 and is buried in Llanbadarn Fawr Churchyard in Wales.